TheCarsonWest/nerd-emoji/python1/Custom Context Managers.md

 ## [[Custom [[Context Managers]]

 ### What are [[Custom [[Context Managers]]?
-Custom context managers provide a way to define a block of code that should be executed before and after a specific operation.
+Custom [[Context Managers]] provide a way to define a block of code that should be executed before and after a specific operation.
 They are used to automate resource management tasks, such as opening and closing files or acquiring and releasing locks.

 ### How to Use [[Custom [[Context Managers]]
 To create a custom context manager, you need to define a class that implements the __enter__ and __exit__ methods.
 The __enter__ method is called when the context manager is entered, and the __exit__ method is called when the context manager is exited (regardless of whether an exception was raised).